helium/HIP/0004-expensing-data-credits-for-lorawan.md

 data "for free".

 Finally, the minimum charge of 1 DC for any packet assures that ACK packets are not free despite having potentially empty FOpt or FRMPayload fields.

 Meanwhile, for network operators, there may be some confusion as "bytes on [LoRaWAN] air" do not match 1:1 bytes over the Internet backhaul.
 Radio packet context is communicated (frequency, spreading factor, FCnt, etc).
 And should the miner be colocated on the Hotspot, the message delivery protocol between Miner and the Router/Network Server will create additional overhead.

 Finally, we do propose to round up DC costs; in a way this does mitigate this point above.
 Therefore, if I transmit a DataUp frame with 55 bytes:
    `55/24.0 ~= 2.3 DCs => 3 DCs`
 burned on behalf of the Hotspot delivering the packet.

 # Motivation
-[motivation]: #motivation

 Striking the balance here means being fair to both sides of the market: Users and Operators.

 # Stakeholders
-[stakeholders]: #stakeholders

-* Helium Network Users
+- Helium Network Users
-* Helium Network Operators
+- Helium Network Operators

 # Detailed Explanation
-[detailed-explanation]: #detailed-explanation

 When an Operator transmits or receives a packet, they are unable to transmit and/or receive packets.
 As such, we must fight against exploits and charge a fee for Join and Join-Accept frames.